agent-kilo/jwno/README.md

 Jwno is a tiling window manager for Windows 10/11, built with [Janet](https://janet-lang.org/) and ❤️.

+The development of Jwno has been moved to its Github repo since commit 91b1490e.
+Instead of the old Fossil repo, please follow the Github repo for updates.

 ## Quick Links ##

 * 📖 [Documentation (🚧WIP🚧)](https://agent-kilo.github.io/jwno/)